srid/purescript-book-sources/chapter4.md

 Suppose we wanted to find the factors of a number `n`.
 One simple way to do this would be by brute force: we could generate all pairs of numbers between 1 and `n`, and try multiplying them together.
 If the product was `n`, we would have found a pair of factors of `n`.

 We can perform this computation using an array comprehension.
-We will do so in steps, using `psci` as our interactive development environment.
+We will do so in steps, using PSCi as our interactive development environment.

 The first step is to generate an array of pairs of numbers below `n`, which we can do using `concatMap`.